private adhd assessments in london

 Availability:

-All assessments on Tuesday
+All assessments on Monday and Thursday

 Languages Spoken

-English; Romanian
+English; Italian; Romanian

 Consultant Forensic and Chartered Psychologist